 Living at altitude presents unique challenges for window materials:

-UV Exposure: At 5,280 feet and higher, UV radiation is significantly more intense.
-Materials with acrylic finishes may show fading or chalking sooner than in other climates.
+At 5,280 feet and higher, UV radiation is far stronger.
+Acrylic finishes may fade or chalk faster than extruded-aluminum coatings.

-Temperature Swings: Daily temperature variations can cause materials to expand and contract.
-Real wood with aluminum cladding tends to handle these changes better than vinyl or lower-quality composites.
+Rapid daily temperature shifts cause materials to expand and contract.
+Real wood with aluminum protection manages these changes better than vinyl or low-grade composites.

-Dry Climate: Colorado's low humidity can affect certain materials over time.
-Properly sealed wood with aluminum protection performs consistently in these conditions.
+Colorado’s low humidity can affect certain materials over time.
+Properly sealed wood interiors with aluminum-clad exteriors maintain stability year-round.

 Making the Right Choice for Your Home